Mohammed ben Abdallah (playwright): Career

 His stage works include his 1972 play The Slaves, which was the first non-American play to win the Randolph Edmunds Award of the National Association for Speech and Dramatic Arts, as well as The Trial of Malam Ilya and Other Plays, The Verdict of the Cobra, and The Alien King (all 1987), The Fall of Kumbi, and The Witch of Mopti (all 1989); Land of a Million Magicians (1993); and Song of the Pharaoh (2022).
 He also wrote two children's plays, Ananse and the Rain God (1989) and Ananse and the Golden Drum (1994).
 In The Slaves and The Slaves Revisited, he explores the historical connections between Europe, Africa, and the Americas.
 In the preface to The Trial of Mallam Ilya and Other Plays, Abdallah wrote that the collection "represents both my development as a playwright in philosophy, technique, and style; and influences that shaped and directed the course of this development."

 As successor to Asiedu Yirenkyi at the Ministry of Culture, Abdallah advanced the government's plan for a National Theatre.
 In 1985, under his tenure, Ghana signed a cooperation agreement with China to construct the National Theatre Complex on the site of the Ghana Experimental Drama Studio, with a replica of the studio to be built elsewhere.
 He oversaw construction, established the organisational framework, and secured resident companies (the National Drama Company, National Dance Company, and National Symphony Orchestra).
 In 1990, the National Commission on Culture was established under the leadership of Abdallah.
 He also served as Head of the School of Performing Arts at the University of Ghana.

 Abdallah also worked as a World Bank consultant to the Gambian government, assisting with capacity-building programmes for the National Council for Arts and Culture.
 He also held political office under the Provisional National Defence Council (PNDC), serving as Secretary for Education and Culture in the 1980s and 1990s.

 Personal life

-Abdallah is husband to Cecelia Akosua Amponsah and is father to 5 children : Akosua Abdallah, Farouk Abdallah, Rameses Abdallah, Amina Abdallah and Pomaa Bamfo.
+Abdallah was husband to Cecelia Akosua Amponsah and was father to 5 children : Akosua Abdallah, Farouk Abdallah, Rameses Abdallah, Amina Abdallah and Pomaa Bamfo.